 The Camp staff will utilize Black Pug for all merit badge tracking and your online access will allow you to print or re-print your own blue cards at home.
 Each camp will issue the blue card for each newly started merit badge.
-The unit leader can pick up signed cards on Friday for review, and corrections are done on Friday evening.
+The unit leader can pick up signed cards on Friday for review, and corrections will be made Saturday morning during checkout.